 For each of the measures and actions, this plan identifies the responsible parties, technical and financial needs, monitoring and outreach efforts, and a schedule of activities.
-Implementation of the management measures will largely be dependent upon the availability of funding.
+The time line for activities is by tiers; Tier 1 (1-5 years), Tier 2 (5-10 years), and Tier 3 (10-15 years).
+Implementation of the Management Measures will largely be dependent upon the availability of funding.